By Noel D’Souza, CFP®

 - Are we a good fit to work together?

-Being an informed consumer will serve you well – particularly when it comes to financial services.
-But you will probably be challenged by the inherent imbalance in knowledge whenever seeking advice of a technical or specialized nature.
+Being an informed consumer will serve you well – particularly when it comes to financial services – but as with other situations where there’s a significant imbalance in knowledge about a technical or specialized subject, it can be hard to separate facts from “sales speak”.

 Training, Education and Experience